joshbegley/nyt-latest/previous.md

 `The price of the modest four-bedroom in Albuquerque reflects the home’s pop cultural significance, a listing agent said.`\
 https://nytimes.com/2025/01/08/realestate/breaking-bad-house-sale.html

-**Saudi Arabia, Already Pumping Money into Boxing, May Start League With TKO**\
+**Saudi Arabia, Already Pumping Money Into Boxing, May Start League With TKO**\
-`A company owned by the country’s sovereign wealth fund is poised to partner with TKO, which owns Ultimate Fighting Championship, the  kingdom’s latest foray into pro sports.`\
+`A company owned by the country’s sovereign wealth fund is poised to team up with TKO, which owns Ultimate Fighting Championship, the kingdom’s latest foray into pro sports.`\
 https://nytimes.com/2025/01/08/business/tko-saudi-arabia-boxing-league.html

 **‘I’m devastated’: Residents in Pacific Palisades see their homes in ruins.**\